Skip to content

 Use cases

-Goiabada comes in handy in two main situations:
+Goiabada is useful in two main scenarios:

 Let's view those in more details.